 - Vegans do not eat animal-derived foods (such as meat, fish, dairy, and eggs).

-- Vegans do not use or wear animal products such as leather, fur and wool.
+- Vegans do not use or wear animal products such as leather, fur, and wool.

-Principles: The Reasons Why People Are Vegan
+Vegan Principles: The Reasons Why People Are Vegan

 There are three main reasons why people are vegan:

 The underlying principle of all three of these reasons (or pillars) is compassion, nonviolence – ahimsa.

-As developing civilizations move to mimic a Western diet (read: SAD = “Standard American Diet”), economists and food planners are realizing that we do not have enough space in our world to grow the (mostly GMO) soy and corn and space to raise the cattle and other livestock to feed the world in the way that Americans and other Western civilizations currently treat and consume food.
+As developing civilizations move to mimic a Western diet (read: SAD = “Standard American Diet”), economists and food planners are realizing that we do not have enough space in our world to grow the (mostly GMO) soy and corn.
+As well as the space to raise the cattle and other livestock to feed the world in the way that Americans and other Western civilizations currently treat and consume food.

 Every day there is senseless cruelty performed against animals.
-Animals (including fish) have subjective consciousness, feelings, and display social intelligence and social patterns.
+Animals (including fish) have subjective consciousness, and feelings.
+They display social intelligence and social patterns.
 There is no need for humans to eat animals.
-Factory farms are abysmal.
+Furthermore, factory farms are abysmal.

 People are Vegan for Many Reasons